 12. How do you know that the banks will do what they promised?

 A: A settlement monitor has been appointed who has been gathering information and testing whether the banks are living up to their promises.
 The settlement includes specific criteria to measure compliance and remedial steps for non-compliance.
 Information about the monitor & the ongoing compliance review is available on the monitor's website at www.mortgageoversight.com

 13. What about those of us who keep making our mortgage payments?

-A: Borrowers who are current in their payments, but are "underwater" on their mortgages, may qualify for refinancing relief under the settlement.
+A: Some borrowers who were current in their payments, but were "underwater" on their mortgages, qualified for refinancing relief under the settlement.
 "Underwater" means a borrower owes more on the mortgage than the home is worth.

 Beyond that, the mortgage servicers involved in this settlement broke the law, the conduct harmed borrowers, and this settlement addresses that conduct.
 If the mortgage servicers followed the law, many foreclosures likely could have been prevented.
 Foreclosure has a profound impact beyond the borrower and the creditor.
 A foreclosure affects homeowners, families, neighborhoods, communities, the housing market, and our overall economy.

 Michigan citizens have witnessed the negative impacts of the foreclosure crisis firsthand, with declining home values, abandoned properties, and displaced citizens.
 When a house is subject to foreclosure, it creates a ripple effect that lowers the value of nearby homes and other properties.
 In 2009, the Center for Responsible Lending projected that homeowners living near foreclosed properties, on average, would lose $7,200 in property value, and projected a four-year increase in losses to $20,300 per household.